Sadisticheaven/DXRrenderer/README.md

 # DXRrenderer
 ## Summary
-This is a simple DXR renderer.
+This is a simple DXR path tracer.
 It currently supports the following functions:
   1. Basic DXR pipeline.
   2. A camera with fixed a fixed position and fov.
   3. A GUI with no actual functionality related to this renderer.